karayabin/universe-snapshot/universe/Ling/Light_User/doc/api/Ling/Light_User/LightWebsiteUser/getSessionDuration.md

-Returns the session_duration of this instance.
+Returns the duration of this user' session in seconds.